Keristero/ezlibs-scripts/eznpcs/readme.md

             - if the current time is before `Date`, `Text 1` will be displayed, otherwise `Text 2`, it will go to the respective `Next x` dialogue node afterwards
         - `after`
             - same as `before`, checks if current time is after `Date`
+        - `itemcheck`
+            - checks to see if the player has an item specified by the `Required Item` custom property
+            - if the `Required Amount`(number) custom property exists, the player will need that many of the item, otherwise they only need 1
+            - if `Required Item` is set to `money`, the player's money will be compared instead of an item.
+            - if `Take Item`(boolean) is set to `true`, the items/money will also be taken from the player after passing this check.

         - `none`
             - usually used with `Event Name`, no dialogue, but the event will still be triggered